Complete the steps below to register for the programme.

 1. An academic degree comparable to a Dutch Bachelor of Laws.

-3. Basic knowledge of European Law is required for the following tracks:
+2. Basic knowledge of European Law is required for this Master’s programme.

 In an international environment, sufficient mastery of the English language is critical for academic success.
 International students must take an English-language proficiency test to demonstrate their ability.
-Students who received their prior education in the Netherlands are exempted from this test.
+Dutch students who received their prior education in the Netherlands are exempted from this test.

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in this email to activate your ID; you will need it to complete your UvA application.